Online learning is at an all-time high, and the creator economy is flourishing. Now could be the perfect time to launch your own e-learning platform.

 Others are using online learning as a way to keep themselves busy.
 For instance, Udemy reported a 425 percent increase in enrollments following the introduction of social distancing and shelter-in-place orders.

-With growing interest in online learning, this may be the ideal time to set up your own platform, similar to Skillshare or Udemy.
 By launching your e-learning business now, you could tap into a huge market while helping people improve their job prospects during these challenging times.

 How to Become an Online Course Creator (In 4 Easy Steps)